SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: A Primal-Dual View of Bellman Equation

+In this section, we introduce a novel view of Bellman equation that enables the development of the new algorithm in \secref{sec:algorithm}.
+After reviewing the Bellman equation and the challenges to solve it, we describe the two key technical ingredients that lead to our primal-dual reformulation.

+We start with another version of Bellman equation that is equivalent to \eqnref{eq:bellman_opt} (see, e.g., \citet{Puterman14}):

+\eqnref{eq:bellman_opt_dual} makes the role of a policy explicit.
+Naturally, one may try to jointly optimize over $V$ and $\pi$ to minimize the discrepancy between the two sides of \eqref{eq:bellman_opt_dual}.
+For concreteness, we focus on the square distance in this paper, but our results can be extended to other convex loss functions.
+Let $\mu$ be some given state distribution so that $\mu(s)>0$ for all $s\in\Scal$.
+Minimizing the \emph{squared Bellman error} gives the following:

-\begin{itemize} \item[1.]
-The $\max$ operator over distribution space will cause numerical instability, especially in environments where a slight change in $V$ may cause large differences in the RHS of Eq.~\eq{eq:bellman_opt_dual}. \item[2.]
-The conditional expectation, $\EE_{s'|s, a}\sbr{\cdot}$, composed with the square loss, requires double samples~\citep{Baird95} to compute an unbiased stochastic gradient, which is often impractical. \end{itemize}
+While natural, this approach has several major difficulties when it comes to optimization, which are to be dealt with in the following subsections: \begin{itemize} \item {The $\max$ operator over $\Pacal$ introduces non-smoothness to the objective function.
+A slight change in $V$ may cause large differences in the RHS of \eqnref{eq:bellman_opt_dual}.} \item {The conditional expectation, $\EE_{s'|s, a}\sbr{\cdot}$, composed within the square loss, requires double samples~\citep{Baird95} to obtain unbiased gradients, which is often impractical in most but simulated environments.} \end{itemize}